Robin - Practice Manager

 Our practice model and staff reflect the many backgrounds and places our patients come from.

 Robin, our practice manager, is in New York.
 She and Amy have worked together a long time.
 Robin is incredibly capable and committed to making our practice work for everyone.
+She has impeccable integrity and a heart the size of Montana.
 We are grateful and fortunate to have Robin looking out for us.

 As a PANDAS parent, Amy understands what it’s like to have your child just slip away one day and have no idea why, to go from doctor to doctor to doctor without answers, to live in a dark place with your sick child, and to lose everything to PANDAS.
 Even after all of that, her son, now 22, is a senior in college with a full merit scholarship and a great life ahead of him.
 She believes that potentially each and every child can heal from PANDAS/PANS with the right information and a huge integrative toolkit.